 Rooftop solar photovoltaic (PV) systems are the latest change in customers' use of the electricity distribution network.
-Their penetration has risen rapidly over the past 5-10 years, and Australia now has among the highest penetration of rooftop solar PV in the world, as shown in Distribution Network Service Providers (DNSP) response to rising solar PV penetration and associated grid and inverter impacts has been to limit the size of new solar PV systems connecting to their network, and to disallow new solar PV system connections in some cases.
-It is important to note that DNSP's current approach is at least partly due to the current National Electricity Rules that govern DSNP investment cost recovery, as they do not provide cost-recovery certainty for connecting generation to the distribution network.
+Their penetration has risen rapidly over the past 5-10 years, and Australia now has among the highest penetration of rooftop solar PV in the world, as shown in Figure 3.